rzalvaero/rzalvaero/README.md

 - ⚡ Fun fact: ...
 -->

-Hello, my name is **Reza Alvaero**.
 I am a Backend Developer with over five years of experience in software development, specializing in web and intranet applications.
 While my primary focus is on backend development, I am also proficient in handling frontend tasks.
 My technical expertise includes a range of programming languages such as PHP, C#, and Python; frameworks like Codeigniter and Laravel; and databases including MS SQL Server and MySQL.
 In addition to my development skills, I have practical knowledge in Search Engine Optimization (SEO), specifically in building healthy backlinks to improve website rankings.

 ---